6a74/WealthOptimizer/README.md

 # Wealth Optimizer

 This repository contains utilities that will help you maximize your wealth and pay less in taxes.
-The core componenent is a financial simulator that simulates every year of your life.
+The core component is a financial simulator that simulates every year of your life.
 It will contribute to accounts in the most tax-efficent order.
 And during retirement, it will withdrawal from the most tax-efficent accounts.